Kudl1k/cpp-vsb/budget-tracker/readme.md

 ### To-do

 - [ ] Main dashboard.
 Create UI.
 (In Progrees)
 - [ ] Expense and Income tabs, issue with deleting rows.
+Sort by date and filtering.
 (In Progrees)
 - [ ] Goals tab.
 Implement functions in UI.
 - [ ] Investment Calculator.
 Create its functionality and connect it with incomes. <br>